Russian-Doll Risk Models: Introduction and Summary

 {}The idea we advance in this paper is quite simple.
 If sample FCM cannot be computed, we can model FCM itself via a factor model with a much smaller number $F \ll K$ of yet new risk factors.
 If sample FCM can be reliably computed for these new factors -- good; if not, then we model FCM for the new factors via yet another factor model with a much smaller number $L\ll F$ of yet new risk factors.
 And so on -- until either we can reliably compute FCM for the resulting (small enough number of) risk factors, or we altogether eliminate the need for computing non-diagonal FCM by reducing the number of risk factors to 1 (in this case we have $1\times 1$ FCM, which is a variance and can be reliably computed) or even 0.
-We refer to this construction as a (nested) Russian-doll risk model, in analogy with Russian ``matryoshkas".
-Here one may wonder if a Russian-doll model is simply equivalent to a conventional multi-factor risk model with fewer risk factors.
+We refer to this construction as a (nested)\footnote{\, In a different context, Chicheportiche and Bouchaud (2014) use a nested factor approach to model non-linear dependencies in stock returns.} Russian-doll risk model, in analogy with Russian ``matryoshkas".
+Here one may wonder if a Russian-doll model is simply equivalent to a conventional multi-factor risk model\footnote{\, For a partial list of works on factor models, see, {\em e.g.}, fn. \ref{foot3} and (Bansal and Viswanathan, 1993), (Black, 1972), (Black {\em et al}, 1972), (Blume and Friend, 1973), (Brandt {\em et al}, 2010), (Campbell, 1987), (Campbell {\em et al}, 2001), (Campbell and Shiller, 1988), (Carhart, 1997), (Cochrane, 2001), (Connor and Korajczyk, 1988, 1989), (DeBondt and Thaler, 1985), (Dhrymes {\em et al}, 1984), (Fama and French, 1996), (Fama and MacBeth, 1973), (Ferson and Harvey, 1991, 1999), (Hall {\em et al}, 2002), (Jagannathan and Wang, 1996), (Kakushadze, 2014, 2015), (Kakushadze and Liew, 2014), (Kothari and Shanken, 1997), (Lehmann and Modest, 1988), (Lintner, 1965), (Lo, 2010), (Lo and MacKinlay, 1990), (MacKinlay, 1995), (Merton, 1973), (Mukherjee and Mishra, 2005), (Ng {\em et al}, 1992), (Ross, 1976), (Schwert, 1990), (Sharpe, 1964), (Whitelaw, 1997), (Zhang, 2010).} with fewer risk factors.
 The answer is no. A Russian-doll risk model is actually equivalent to a conventional multi-factor risk model with more risk factors, but with mostly (or completely -- in the case where no FCM need be computed) diagonal factor covariance matrix.

 {}In a Russian-doll risk model, essentially, one is modeling off-diagonal elements in SCM via factor loadings and specific risks for the risk factors arising at each intermediate step in the successive nested embedding.
 In this regard, it is natural to wonder, given a set of risk factors, if we wish to model their FCM via a factor model, what should be the fewer new risk factors for this nested factor model?
 The answer is evident in the case of industry classification based risk factors with a tree-like hierarchy such as ``sector $\rightarrow$ industry $\rightarrow$ sub-industry" in the case of BICS (Bloomberg Industry Classification System) -- other industry classifications such as GICS, ICB, SIC, NAICS, {\em etc.}, use other namings for the levels in their hierarchical trees, and the number of levels in such trees need not be 3 either.
 Using the BICS example to illustrate our idea here, if we start with a relatively large number $K$ of sub-industries, the risk factors for modeling FCM for sub-industries via a factor model would be industries, and the risk factors for modeling FCM for industries via a factor model would be sectors.
 The number of BICS sectors is only 10.
 If need be, we can take this nested Russian-doll embedding a step further and use the ``market" ({\em e.g.}, equally weighted average of all stock return, or the intercept in the regression terminology) as the sole risk factor for modeling FCM for sectors via a single-factor model, thereby eliminating the necessity of computing non-diagonal FCM altogether: $1 \times 1$ FCM for the remaining single factor is just its variance.